 Features: Traditional Gashira Class Tosei Yokohagi Okegawa design.

 - Various paint, mon, cotton odoshi, accessory, customization and sizing options available

 - Optional kawa koshi tsuke (removable gasen / kusazuri).
 Removable Tate-Eri

 Handcrafted by Iron Mountain Armory at the time of your order.
-Please allow 2 to 3 weeks for crafting time.
+Please allow at least 2 to 3 weeks for crafting time.

 CHEST MONS: This Samurai Do can be ordered with a Mon painted onto the front plate.
 For an extra fee, you can select one from our list of Standard Mon’s, or have your own Crest applied for an additional fee.

 To have your own Mon painted: #1: Select the “Custom Mon” option. #2: Complete the purchase through our Shopping Cart. #3: Send a high quality image of the Mon / Logo to the confirmation email you receive from us.